NishantLuitel/NishantLuitel.github.io/_pages/about.md

 I completed my undergraduate studies in Computer Engineering at Pulchowk Campus, Tribhuvan University.

-I'm passionate about Machine Learning research, with strong interest in areas such as `Deep Generative Models`, `Representation Learning` and `Multimodal-Multiview Learning`, `Trustworthiness`.
+I'm passionate about Machine Learning research, with strong interest in areas such as `Deep Generative Models`, `Representation Learning` and `Multimodal-Multiview Learning`.
 I am currently working on blind-sweep obstetric ultrasound applications, using deep learning to enable robust fetal assessment and improve access to prenatal care in low-resource settings.

 In my free time, I enjoy reading about psychology and I often listen to western classical music.